-Learning how to stop being shy when it comes to what you need and denying others what they want can be difficult.
+It can be hard to stop being shy when it comes to what you need and denying others what they want.
 No one likes to say no.

 The trick is to start slowly and implement one thing at a time.